revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-157.Can you explain me what are the differences between a package and a module in python?
+157. Can you explain the differences between a package and a module in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python the module is a single file.
-A module can be `import` other modules as objects.
-A package is the folder/directory where different sub-packages and the modules reside.
+- In python, the module is a single file.
+A module can `import` other modules as objects.
+A package is a folder/directory where different sub-packages and modules reside.

 - A python module is created by saving a file with the extension of .py.
 This file will have classes and functions that are reusable in the code as well as across modules.